MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/data/using-sqlite-orm.md

 ms.author: brumbaug
 ms.date: 04/18/2018
 ---

-# Using SQLite.NET with iOS
+# Using SQLite.NET with Xamarin.iOS

 The SQLite.NET library that Xamarin recommends is a basic ORM that lets you  store and retrieve objects in the local SQLite database on an iOS device.
 ORM stands for Object Relational Mapping – an API that lets you save and retrieve “objects” from a database without writing SQL statements.